ArchivistIX/flow/readme.md

 ### W3C Validator

 The W3C validator was used to validate the HTML on all pages of the website.
-It was also used to validate CSS in the style.css file.
+No error are shown.
+Just warnings that section lacks heading, however it is not needed.

+CSS validation passes, no errors no warnings.

 ### Solved Bugs